mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The `N` command appends the next input line onto PatSpace.
 The address `$!` matches every line except the last.
-For each of those lines, the `ba` command branches back to the "a" label.
+For each of those lines, the `ba` command branches back to the label "a".
 The result is that the entire file is read into PatSpace, including newlines.
 The substitute command at the end is not executed